October 15, 1993: John Sculley, the CEO responsible for forcing Steve Jobs out of Apple, is forced to leave the company

 Often unfairly maligned as more of a “numbers” CEO than a visionary, Sculley laid the groundwork for products that would pay off for Apple in the long run.
 Many viewed the Newton MessagePad as Sculley’s attempt at a world-changing device like the Mac.
-It flopped upon release, but proved far ahead of its time in a number of aspects.
+The PDA flopped upon release, but proved far ahead of its time in a number of aspects.

 On the downside, Sculley missed out on licensing the Macintosh operating system.
 Plus, he signed an incredibly damaging deal with Bill Gates that paved the way for Microsoft’s 1990s dominance.

 Despite all his other Apple achievements, most remember Sculley as the person who kicked Jobs out of Cupertino.

-After Sculley announced his departure from Apple, he was replaced by Michael Spindler.
+After Sculley announced his departure from Apple, Michael Spindler replaced him.
 Sculley went on to join Spectrum as chairman and CEO.
 The Los Angeles Times said Sculley’s move from Apple to Spectrum “may have been one of the worst career moves of all time.”